glycerine/rmq/README.md

 For websockets, we use the terrific https://github.com/gorilla/websocket library.

+Status: the msgpack portion is solid and tested.
+The websocket portion is there, but is just a proof of concept without much polish (yet).
+Integration between is still todo.

 Copyright 2015 Jason E. Aten, Ph.D.

 License: Apache 2.0.
 Individual vendored components include their own licenses, which may differ.